MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction.md

 This rule protects against social engineering attacks and prevents exploiting code from abusing vulnerabilities in Outlook.
 It also protects against [Outlook rules and forms exploits](https://blogs.technet.microsoft.com/office365security/defending-against-rules-and-forms-injection/) that attackers can use when a user's credentials are compromised.

 > [!NOTE]
-> This rule applies to Outlook and Outlook.com only.
+> This rule will also block DLP policy tips or Tool tips on outlook.
+This rule applies to Outlook and Outlook.com only.

 This rule was introduced in: